sting-ioc/sting/docs/project_setup.md

 </project>
 ```

-To enable the annotation processor used by the component framework, you need add the following
+To enable the Sting annotation processor, you need add the following snippet to configure the maven
-snippet to configure the maven compiler plugin from within the `pom.xml`:
+compiler plugin from within the `pom.xml`:

 ```xml
 <project>